 Do A Treadmill Run – Even If You Hate Them

 As we’ve gotten into the winter months, I’ve started adding treadmill runs into my routine.
 My lungs are grateful for the reprieve of dryer weather.
 It also majorly helps with being consistent with daily workouts because I’m not having to adjust to the weather.
-But I digress.
-I know many people who run or try to run do it outside because the idea of treadmill running drives them crazy.
-I get it.

 Nevertheless, it’s also majorly helpful when you’re learning your pace, looking to build up strength, or want a consistent form of training.
 Florida is known for many things (a lot of them not fabulous).
 But if you’ve ever tried to run with humidity, you’ll know it’s a bitch.
 Add in the wind coming off the water with varying speeds and you get the drift.
-It’s hard to be consistent when the constants aren’tt constant.
+It’s hard to be consistent when the constants aren’t constant.

 Treadmill runs give you a solid idea of how long you can stay at one pace without the added bonus of the outside elements.
 So even if you hate them and they seem like the worst idea ever, give them a try.
 And if you need the motivation/extra hand, see the next tip.

 It’s really easy to get into a comfortable rut/not progress with running because you’re stuck on the belief that you’re only so fast.
 Except you’re probably faster and have no clue: enter running classes.
 I use these most often when I travel or run new terrain because they are timed and tell me when to turn around.
 But I also use them to let someone else coach me and show me my weak spots.